tytydraco/yessleep/out/The_night_I_met_Juri.md

 As we stand there, palm to palm, face to panting face, my slight stature pressed up against the door, I pretend to lock the deadbolt that isn't there.

 The unimaginable happens then.
-He believes the pantomime, belives door is locked, without even testing to see if it's true.
+He believes the pantomime, believes the door is locked, without even testing to see if it's true.
 Nothing but my tiny frame keeping it closed.

 He slowly backs away.
 Goes up to a nearby car, pretending to unlock it's door, then realizing he's probably on camera, sprints  off into the night.

 Shaking, I opened the second door, and once I was sure it was locked behind me, I collapsed into the Neo Deco lobby floor.